coco-team/regression-test/README.md

 # About

-This repo contains different regression test for different tools developed in the CoCo project.
+This repo contains different regression tests for several tools developed in the [CoCo](http://www.lememta.info/2014/07/01/CoCo-Verification-of-Flight-Critical-Systems/) project.

-* `stateflow` contains StateFlow models and scripts for regression testing of [CoCoSim](https://github.com/coco-team/cocoSim)
+* `stateflow` : StateFlow models and scripts for regression tests of [CoCoSim](https://github.com/coco-team/cocoSim).
+It also contains models that have not supported Stateflow constructs.
-* `simulink` contains Simulink models and scripts for regression testing of [CoCoSim](https://github.com/coco-team/cocoSim)
+* `simulink` : Simulink models and scripts for regression tests of [CoCoSim](https://github.com/coco-team/cocoSim)
-* `lustre` contains Lustre code for regression testing of [Zustre](https://github.com/coco-team/zustre)
+* `lustre` : Lustre code for regression testing of [Zustre](https://github.com/coco-team/zustre)

 # Contact
 * [Temesghen Kahsai](www.lememta.info) (NASA Ames / CMU)